 Automobiles certainly have come a long way from when they were first invented.
-Remember back when you used to have to keep up with your own oil changes, now we have a maintenance indicator on our dash.
-And then things like that lead to searching for Resetting The Change Oil Light or clearing the “Service Engine Soon” light or clearing the “Check Eng” light, “how do you do that?”
+Remember back when you used to have to keep up with your own oil changes?
+Now we have a maintenance indicator on our dash.
+Unfortunately, this leads to a search for Resetting The Change Oil Light”.
+However this can include the “Service Engine Soon”, or “Check Engine” light.
+Depends on the year make and model of your car.

 How Often Should You Change Your Oil

-Most oil changes can occur between 3000 and 5000 miles and really more to the latter.
-Oils today are designed to go between 5000 and 10000 miles depending on the condition and the types of oil you use.
-I have built many motors, I wouldn’t stretch an oil change out 10000 miles.
-With a good synthetic oil, I wouldn’t go no more than 7000 miles.
+Most oil changes should occur between 3000 and 5000 miles and really more to the latter.
+Oils today are designed to go between 5000 and 10000 miles.
+This depends on the condition and the types of oil you use.
+I have built many engines, I wouldn’t stretch an oil change out 10000 miles.
+With a good synthetic oil, I wouldn’t go no more than 7500 miles.

-The Change Oil Light was originally designed to go 3 months or 3000 miles, whichever came first.
-Some of the newer vehicles are adhering to 5 month or 5000 miles.
-So Resetting The Change Oil Light still requires some manual brain power.
+The Change Oil Light was originally designed to go 3 months or 3500 miles, whichever came first.
+Sometime later, the newer vehicles were adhering to 5 month or 5000 miles.
+So Resetting The Change Oil Light still required some manual brain power.
 Today’s systems use the use the Power Control Module, (PCM), to collect data.
 It collects your driving habits, all temperatures, mileage and time.
 Based on its analysis, decides when to signal the Change Engine Oil Light indicator.

 Technology In Today’s Cars

-Cars and trucks have become more like a computer on wheels, sadly nothing as great as Knight Rider’s KITT but never the less, plenty of gadgets and systems.
-However all the gadgets to make your life easier can also drive you crazy, especially when dash light indicators come on and you or your car manual has no clue to tell you how to turn it off!!!
+Cars and trucks have become more like a computer on wheels, sadly nothing as great as Knight Rider’s KITT.
+Never the less, plenty of gadgets and systems.
+However, all the gadgets to make your life easier can also drive you crazy.
+Especially when dash light indicators come on and your car manual fails to tell you how to turn it off!!!

-Fortunately I have found all the information on the Resetting The Change Oil Light.
+Fortunately, I have found that information on the Resetting The Change Oil Light.
 I have compiled it into a search table for easy access for all makes and models.
-Click HERE to find your car and how to reset and turn that light off…
+Click HERE to find your car and how to reset the change engine oil indicator…

-Automotive computer systems have come a long way as well. they were first introduced back in the late 70’s early 80’s and they were garbage.
+Automotive computer systems have come a long way as well.
+They were first introduced back in the late 70’s early 80’s, although they were garbage.
 You couldn’t talk to them and they were known for being an issue right off the assembly line.

-As we got into the 90’s, the systems started getting better with 2 way communications between a tech and car although it was still limited.
-In the turn of the millennium, automotive computer systems started getting smart.
-Not only could you communicate with them but you could actually tell the systems what to do for testing and manual diagnosis.
+As we got into the 90’s, the systems started getting better.
+They offered 2-way communications between a tech and car, although it was still limited.
+At the turn of the millennium, automotive computer systems started getting smart.
+You could do more than just communicate with them.
+Hand held scanners, could actually tell the onboard computer what to do for testing and manual diagnosis.

-Now cars have USB ports, Bluetooth, On-board MS Windows, voice recognition to control most everything on the car, remote control from your Smartphone and the list keeps growing.
+Now cars have USB ports, Bluetooth, Onboard MS Windows, and voice recognition to control most everything on the car.
+Remote control from your Smartphone is now available, and the list keeps growing.
 These cars can even park themselves and are now beginning to drive themselves.
 Sadly as our vehicles become more advanced, the more it pushes out the home mechanic.
 More and more vehicles require more advanced diagnostic equipment.
 Usually, the cost isn’t feasible for a one or two car owner to invest in such tools.